natverse/nat/README.md

   `C:\Windows\SysWOw64\` (this seems to be necessary when starting executables from a Windows shell - presumably there is a way to avoid this.)
 * The nat function `cmtk.bindir()` should now correctly identify the cmtk binary directory.
-You can test that the executables are working by doing e.g.
-  `cmtk.dof2mat(version = TRUE)` which should then responsd with "3.3.1" if you have installed the CMTK version we have just mentioned.
+You can test that the executables are working by trying the followin in R `library(nat);cmtk.dof2mat(version = TRUE)` which should then responsd with "3.3.1" if you have installed the CMTK version we have just mentioned.

 ## Help